-The most obviously and acutely damaging consequence of this dynamic is that pedestrians, bicyclists, and even drivers are killed or seriously injured with disturbing frequency.
+The most obviously and acutely damaging consequence of this dynamic is that pedestrians, bicyclists, and even-drivers are killed or seriously injured with disturbing frequency.
 Somewhat more subtle, but perhaps just as significant, is the effect that automobile-oriented design has on the vitality and appeal of neighborhoods and commercial districts alike.
-Safe, attractive streets encourage people to get out and walk or bike, whether simply to get some exercise, to run an errand, to go to work or school, or to reach an intermediate destination such as a bus stop or rail station.
+Safe, attractive streets encourage people to get out and walk, pedal, or roll-or bicyclebike, whether simply to get some exercise, to run an errand, to go to work or school, or to reach an intermediate destination such as a bus stop or rail station.
 This kind of activity supports physical and mental health and facilitates the casual social interaction that build a sense of place and community.
-Ugly, unsafe roadways are barriers that degrade the quality of life of everyone who lives and works near them, even if they are never involved in a traffic collision and even if they do not personally enjoy walking or bicycling.
+Ugly, unsafe roadways are barriers that degrade the quality of life of everyone who lives and works near them, even if they are never involved in a traffic collision and even if they do not personally enjoy walking, rolling or bicycling.

-The radial pattern of automobile-centric corridors, limited infrastructure to support alternatives to driving, and the absence of street grid connections also collectively make our transportation network less adaptable and resilient.
-The hub and spoke model of arterial corridors was a logical way to link suburban enclaves to jobs in and around the District of Columbia, but other important centers of activity have emerged.
-Our prosperity depends on access to Frederick, Prince George's, Howard and Baltimore as well as Arlington, Fairfax and Loudoun.
-The lack of efficient transit connections to schools, businesses, laboratories, and other important centers of economic, intellectual and social activity in these jurisdictions leaves us unable to take full advantage of our presence in one of the most dynamic regions in the country, if not the world.
+The radial pattern of automobile-centric corridors, limited infrastructure to support alternatives to driving, and the absence of street grid connections also-collectively make our transportation network less adaptable and resilient.
+The hub--and--spoke model of arterial corridors was a logical way to link suburban enclaves to jobs in and around the District of Columbia, but other important centers of activity have emerged.
+Our prosperity depends on access to Frederick, Prince George's, Howard, and Baltimore as well as Arlington, Fairfax, and Loudoun.
+The lack of efficient transit connections to schools, businesses, laboratories, and other important centers of economic, intellectual, and social activity in these jurisdictions leaves us unable to take full advantage of our presence in one of the most dynamic regions in the country, if not the world.

 Even for travel within Montgomery County, our legacy road network has serious shortcomings.
-Our central business districts and major suburban corridors generally lack the grid of streets that create the building blocks of a thriving community, with frequent intersections and narrower vehicle lanes to facilitate slower speeds and safer crossings to make walking and bicycling more practical and attractive and provide access points and routing options for automobiles.
-An increasing proportion of residents and workers prefer transit and other alternatives to driving alone - and a significant number do not have access to a car - but most jobs in the county are not located in close proximity to high-quality transit, and many of our neighborhoods are missing basic bike and pedestrian infrastructure such as sidewalks.
-Combined with the absence of efficient east-west connections, especially for transit riders, this pattern limits access to jobs and opportunity, particularly for low-income residents who are more likely to depend on transit.
+Our central business districts and major suburban corridors generally lack the grid of streets that create the building blocks of a thriving community, with frequent intersections and narrower vehicle lanes to facilitate slower speeds and safer crossings to make walking, rolling and bicycling more practical and attractive and to provide access points and routing options for automobiles.
+More and moreAn increasing proportion of residents and workers prefer transit and other alternatives to driving alone - and a significant number do not have access to a car - but most jobs in the county are not located nearin close proximity to high-quality transit, and many of our neighborhoods lack even are missing basic bike bicycle and pedestrian infrastructure such as-sidewalks.
+Combined with the absence of efficient east-west connections, especially for transit riders, this pattern limits access to jobs and opportunity, particularly for low-income residents who are more likely to depend on transit and makes our transportation system less adaptable and resilient. to disruptions.